 About the Crisis in South Sudan

-The number of people in need of humanitarian assistance has increased 10% since last year, to 8.3 million – more than 70% of the population.
-Over 60% of the population is projected to face crisis or worse levels of food insecurity.
-The coming “lean season” – from April to July, when households typically run out of stored food while awaiting the next harvest – threatens to be catastrophic.
+The number of people in need of humanitarian assistance has increased since last year, to 8.3 million – more than 70% of the population.
+Despite humanitarian efforts, more than 7.2 million people – over 60% of the population – continue to be acutely food insecure.
 Communities in six of South Sudan’s 79 counties could face famine-like conditions.